mdn/content/files/en-us/web/api/storage_access_api/related_website_sets/index.md

 Third-party cookie access is commonly blocked by browser cookie-blocking policies.
 Still, you can work around it using the Storage Access API — see [Using the Storage Access API](/en-US/docs/Web/API/Storage_Access_API/Using) for details.

-Related website sets can be considered a progressive enhancement mechanism that works alongside the Storage Access API.
-Supporting browsers grant third-party cookie access between websites in the same set **without** having to go through the usual user permission prompt workflow, once {{domxref("Document.requestStorageAccess()")}} (or {{domxref("Document.requestStorageAccessFor()")}}) is called.
+Related website are a progressive enhancement mechanism that works alongside the Storage Access API.
+Supporting browsers grant third-party cookie access between websites in the same set _without_ having to go through the usual user permission prompt workflow, once {{domxref("Document.requestStorageAccess()")}} (or {{domxref("Document.requestStorageAccessFor()")}}) is called.
 This results in a more user-friendly experience for users of sites in the set.

 You should bear in mind that:

 - The Chrome-only {{domxref("Document.requestStorageAccessFor()")}} method — which allows top-level sites to request storage access on behalf of embedded origin content — is only supported on domains within a related website set.
 See [Using the Storage Access API](/en-US/docs/Web/API/Storage_Access_API/Using) for an example.
-- When Chrome first supported the standard Storage Access API (i.e. {{domxref("Document.hasStorageAccess()")}} and {{domxref("Document.requestStorageAccess()")}}), it required calling sites to be part of a related website set, however this is no longer the case.
+- When Chrome first supported the standard Storage Access API (that is, the {{domxref("Document.hasStorageAccess()")}} and {{domxref("Document.requestStorageAccess()")}}methods), it required calling sites to be part of a related website set.
+This is no longer the case.

 ## How does RWS work?